-On February 2023, the City entered into an agreement with Kimley-Horn and Associates to prepare a VMT Mitigation Program that evaluated a bank, fee, or exchange alternatives that would allow developers another option to offset VMT impacts.
+On February 2023, the city entered into an agreement with Kimley-horn and Associates to prepare a VMT Mitigation Program that evaluated a bank, fee, or exchange alternatives that would allow developers a voluntary option to offset VMT impacts.

-The VMT Mitigation Program project included extensive outreach to educate and receive input from stakeholders and the public as noted in Figure 2.
+The VMT Mitigation Program project included major outreach efforts to educate and receive input from stakeholders and the public.